danielele77/Nosik_97890_feippds/README.md

 This module contains implenentation of Lamport's bakery algorithm in Python (version 3.10) using`fei.ppds` module (`pip install --user fei.ppds`).
 The implementation is part of an assignment from the Parallel Programming and Distributed Systems course taught at the Slovak University of Technology.
-The code in this model is impleted by pseudo code preseted at lecture from PPDS course [[1]]([2021-06 [seminár] Ďalšie synchronizačné úlohy: holičstvo, h2o, rieka, húsenková dráha - YouTube](https://youtu.be/IOeO6RDhhac))
+The code in this model is impleted by pseudo code preseted at lecture from PPDS course [[1]](https://youtu.be/IOeO6RDhhac).
-.
 The terms process and thread are loosely substitutable in the context of this module.

 ## The problem